selalib/selalib/doc/sphinx/developer/getting_started.rst

 =================

 To download the developer version you need to use GIT.
-The latest development version of SeLaLib is tracked in the 'prototype-devel' branch.
+The latest development version of SeLaLib is tracked in the 'master' branch.

 Documentation for Git is available `here <http://git-scm.com/>`_.